 Great condition Avari Audio Custom 1 Moving Coil Phono Preamplifier that I bought from Audio by Mark Jones on September 2017.
 Its been heavily modified by Avari for Mark Jones (see internal pics).
-Some very tiny nicks on the brushed aluminum case (presumably from opening the top cover and displaying the internals) have been touched up but this is how i received it.
+Some very tiny nicks on the brushed aluminum case (presumably from opening the top cover and displaying the internals) have been touched up but this is how i received it and its barely noticeable.
 List price on this base unit as per Avari Audio is $8550 USD and according to Mark Jones, but this unit was HEAVILY modified and so the value is much more as per Mark.

 This is a Current Injection JFET preamp, so no fiddling with loading settings as it uses current instead of voltage and it works ideally with Ikeda, Kondo or Lyra carts that have low impedance and voltage.
 Its just so worry free and so enjoyable.
 Its a match made in heaven for Ikeda carts as this unit was calibrated with enough gain for the Ikeda 9TT but will be compatible with any Lyra or Kondo cart with similar specs but most specifically with low impedance and voltage.
 It can be sent back to the Avari factory in California to be re calibrated internally for other carts.
 Its comparable in technology to CH Precision phono stages with Current Injection technology.